vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/035/04_vRShA_hyasi.md

 as a them. neut. ending (see also Lanman, Noun inflection 478, AiG III.239).
 But it is the case that such nasalizations are rare within pādas and almost always concern long

--ā (see Old, Prol.
+-ā (see Oldenberg, Prol.
 469-72).
 Moreover, the similarly formed neut. vṛtrahám in VI.48.21 precedes a consonant with the -m making position.